Sharkboi990/Skyblock-Engine/README.md

 * Survival warnings
 * Context-aware assistance

-The assistant operates entirely offline and does not rely on external AI services or APIs.
+The assistant operates entirely offline and does not rely on external AI services.

 ---